The best way to reduce food waste is to not create it in the first place and a bit of planning can help you do just that.

 And remember, bulk-buy deals or two-for-one specials are only good value if you actually end up using everything that's included.
 It’s not a bargain if it ends up in the bin.

 Waste-free cooking can be easy and makes cooking more fun and less stressful.

 The best things you can do to cook without waste are:

 A meal plan can save you both time and stress and will help you use up what you’ve bought.

 If you find yourself with spare ingredients or leftovers, take the opportunity to get creative so that you use them up.
-Search online for recipes that use the specific ingredients you have or check out some of our simple recipes for commonly-wasted items.
+Search online for recipes that use the specific ingredients you have for commonly wasted items.

 Cooking the right amount for what you need also helps reduce waste.
 If you want to avoid leftovers, it makes sense to be more cautious with your portion sizes.
 But if you love your leftovers, deliberately preparing larger portions to freeze or eat for lunch can actually save food, money and time.